CIS565-Fall-2019/Project1-CUDA-Flocking/INSTRUCTION.md

 ## Part 4: Write-up

-1. Take a screenshot, or a gif using a tool like [licecap](http://www.cockos.com/licecap/).
+1. Take a screenshot of the boids **and** use a gif tool like [licecap](http://www.cockos.com/licecap/) to record an animations of the boids with a fixed camera.
 Put this at the top of your README.md.
 Take a look at [How to make an attractive GitHub repo](https://github.com/pjcozzi/Articles/blob/master/CIS565/GitHubRepo/README.md).
 2. Add your performance analysis.
+Graphs to include:
+- Framerate change with increasing # of boids for naive, scattered uniform grid, and coherent uniform grid (with and without visualization)
+- Framerate change with increasing block size

 ## Submit